This Cauliflower Soup recipe is so creamy and filled with vegetables to warm you on a chilly night.

 - 1/4 cup chopped celery

 - 2-1/2 cups chicken broth (I like to use Better than Buillon Base)

 - 1 cup (4 ounces) shredded cheddar cheese

-- In a large pot, combine the cauliflower, carrot, celery, onion, water and bouillon.
+In a large pot, combine the cauliflower, carrot, celery, onion, and chicken broth.
 Bring mixture to a boil then reduce heat; Cover and simmer for 12-15 minutes or until vegetables are tender (do not drain).
 The liquid will barely cover the veggies.